pydanny/daniel.feldroy.com/posts/2026/2026-03-to-return-a-value-or-not-return-a-value.md

 print(f"Shuffled list: {new_list}")
 ```

 Of course, Python won't fix this mistake to fit my preference.
 There's too many places in the universe expecting `random.shuffle` to change a list in place.
 Yet it still bugs me every time I see the function.
 Stuff like this is why I created my [listo](https://github.com/pydanny/listo) package, it allowed me to get past my own sense of annoyance.
-It's a library that is barely used, even by myself, serving as mostly a fun exercise that allowed me to scratch an itch about objects changing in place.
+The [listo](https://github.com/pydanny/listo) library is barely used, even by myself, serving mostly as a fun exercise that allowed me to scratch an itch about objects changing in place.

 ## Counterargument